resttime/cl-liballegro/README.md

 C-c C-l                                 ; Looks for the DLL at /whatever/default/emacs/directory/allegro.dll
 ```

-Progress
+Progress (It is very usable)
 --------------
 ***I am using unverified, estimated percentages***

-**[???%] means I will not work on the section for the foreseeable future because I am under the impression
+**[???%] means I will not work on the section in the foreseeable future because I am under the impression
-that Common Lisp has more suitable implementations already or it just is not practical.**
+that Common Lisp has more suitable implementations or it just is not practical.**

+**[95%] means it's pretty much done**

 Configuration Files **[95%]**
 Display **[80%]?**